dev-protocol/protocol/docs/WHITEPAPER.md

 ```
 distributions = (p / t) / (d - l + (p / t)) * m * t
 ```

+This calculated value should be subtracted from `totalAllocation`.
+It should be noted that if the calculated value exceeds `totalAllocation`, need to use `totalAllocation` as the calculated value.

 After this calculation, `l` is overridden by the value of`(d - l + (p / t)`.